European public assessment reports: background and context

 EPARs are updated periodically to reflect the latest regulatory information on medicines.
 If the original terms and conditions of a marketing authorisation are varied, the EPAR is updated to reflect such changes with an appropriate level of detail.

-EPARs are displayed on the EMA website using four different 'tabs' containing different components of the EPAR.
+EPARs are displayed on the EMA website using four different sections containing different components of the EPAR.
 The below table provides an overview:

 |Authorisation details||Key details about the product and the marketing authorisation holder.|